raspberrypilearning/getting-started-web-dev/en/step_5.md

 [[[web-colour-palette]]]

-Create a colour palette from an image.
+You can create a colour palette from an image.

 ![Examples of colour palettes from images.](images/image-palette.png)